ca-carr/smart_contracts/2024/seminar_3.md

 Select to install it, and once it is installed we will navigate to our seminar3 folder in VS Code, then right click on connect.html and select Open With Live Server.

+Now we should see our website open in our broawer.
+Since this will likely not be our Brave browser (where we have our testnet account), we can copy and paste the URL into our brave browser.
+The URL should look something like: http://127.0.0.1:5500/connect.html